Inventus Mining (CVE:IVS) Stock Price Down 21.1% – What’s Next?

 Insider Buying and Selling at Inventus Mining

-In other Inventus Mining news, Director Glen Alexander Milne acquired 577,000 shares of Inventus Mining stock in a transaction on Tuesday, November 19th.
-The shares were purchased at an average cost of C$0.06 per share, with a total value of C$31,735.00.
-Over the last ninety days, insiders have acquired 1,952,000 shares of company stock valued at $99,235.
-31.70% of the stock is currently owned by insiders.
+In other Inventus Mining news, Director Glen Alexander Milne purchased 577,000 shares of the firm’s stock in a transaction dated Tuesday, November 19th.
+The shares were bought at an average price of C$0.06 per share, for a total transaction of C$31,735.00.
+Insiders have bought a total of 1,952,000 shares of company stock valued at $99,235 in the last ninety days.
+31.70% of the stock is currently owned by company insiders.

 Inventus Mining Corp. engages in the acquisition, exploration, and development of mineral properties in Canada.
 The company explores for gold and base metals.
 It holds 100% interests in the Pardo Paleoplacer gold project covering an area of 3.8 square kilometers block of mineral leases and 180 square kilometers of mineral claims; and Sudbury 2.0 project totaling an area of 240 square kilometers of mineral claims located in Sudbury Mining Division, Ontario.